 “[Mindfulness is] the practice of being aware of your body, mind, and feelings in the present moment, thought to create a feeling of calm.”

 “Mindfulness is the psychological process of bringing one’s attention to the internal and external experiences occurring in the present moment, which can be developed through the practice of meditation and other training.”

-Those are helpful as a starting point, but what does mindfulness mean beyond dry dictionary definitions?
+Those are helpful as a starting point, but what does mindfulness mean beyond these dry, general definitions?

 “Mindfulness is the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.”

 “Mindfulness is about observation without criticism; being compassionate with yourself.”

 White Wind Zen Community

 “Mindfulness is wordless.
 Mindfulness is meeting the moment as it is, moment after moment after moment, wordlessly attending to our experiencing as it actually is.
 It is opening to not just the fragments of our lives that we like or dislike or view as important, but the whole of our experiencing.”